genealogysystems/fs-check/README.md

 ### missingBirthNormalizedPlace
 `cleanup` - This opportunity will appear when there is a Birth fact for a person with an original place but no normalized place.

+### missingDeathFormalDate
+`cleanup` - This opportunity will appear when there is a Death fact for a person with an original date but no formal date.

+### missingDeathNormalizedPlace
+`cleanup` - This opportunity will appear when there is a Death fact for a person with an original place but no normalized place.

 ## PersonSource

 ### missingBirthSource